Johnw7789/Elektra-Auto-Checkout/README.md

 ``go get github.com/ffeathers/Elektra-Auto-Checkout``

 ## Getting Started
+Below is some example usage of the Amazon module.
+You can find additional examples for other sites in the [examples]() directory.
 ###### Checking stock
 If ``UserAgent`` is left empty, a user-agent will be automatically generated for you. ``PollingInterval`` is the delay in seconds for which a monitor will sleep after every stock check.
 Once a monitor task is started, it will continue to monitor indefinitely until stock is detected.